Madhudorai/Gridsearch-wandb/README.md

 Sentiment Analysis task by fine tuning text transformers (ALBERT, XLNET, ELECTRA) on 3 datasets and using wandb agent for hyperparameter sweeps, visualisations.

 # How to download datasets?
-a) IMDB Dataset was downloaded from Kaggle -https://www.kaggle.com/datasets/columbine/imdb-dataset-sentiment-analysis-in-csv-format b) c)
+a) IMDB Dataset to be downloaded from Kaggle -https://www.kaggle.com/datasets/columbine/imdb-dataset-sentiment-analysis-in-csv-format.
+The path to this dataset should be modified in code.
+b) Stanford sentiment tree-5 number rating scale - https://www.kaggle.com/datasets/atulanandjha/stanford-sentiment-treebank-v2-sst2

 # Huggingface models used:
 a) Albert : https://huggingface.co/albert-base-v2